kaidez/kaidez.github.io/_posts/2017-12-21-temperatures-functional-programming.md

 ---
 <a href="https://codepen.io/kaidez/pen/qpZrzw">See Demo &raquo;</a>

-As mentioned both <a href="/format-dates-functional-programming/">here</a> and <a href="/functional-programming-link/">here</a>, I try to write as much <a href="http://eloquentjavascript.net/1st_edition/chapter6.html">JavaScript Functional Programming</a> as I can.
-Even if it's just for practice.
+As mentioned both <a href="/format-dates-functional-programming/">here</a> and <a href="/functional-programming-link/">here</a>, I try to write as much <a href="http://eloquentjavascript.net/1st_edition/chapter6.html">JavaScript Functional Programming</a> when possible.
+Even when it's just for practice.

-I can across a pretty neat challenge on a Facebook beginning developers group I help to administer.
+I came across a pretty neat challenge on a Facebook beginning developers group I help to administer.
 The challenge provided some good FP practice.

 <h2>Table of Contents</h2>
 <ol>